dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/general-troubleshooting-steps-for-decode-failure.md

 ## Step2 (We do it for you.)

-1. Clicking the "capture video frames" button right next to the sound button at the top of the [JavaScript online demo](https://demo.dynamsoft.com/barcode-reader-js/) and you will download a video frames set.
+1. Clicking the "capture video frames" button at the top of the [JavaScript online demo](https://demo.dynamsoft.com/barcode-reader-js/) and download a video frames set.

       ![Image crop](../assets/image-crop.png)